 Metabolism: It plays a vital role in cellular metabolism.
 In the human body, dietary proteins are broken down into amino acids by digestion.
 Transamination is one of the key processes in amino acid degradation.
 Glutamate also plays a vital role in the disposal of excess nitrogen in the human body.

 Glutamate + H2O + NADP+ → α-ketoglutarate + NADPH + NH3 + H+

 Functioning of Brain: It acts as an energy source for the brain for high functioning and stimulates mental readiness.
 Lack of amino acid can lead to attention deficit disorder.
-Glutamic acid is recommended by medical practitioners as it helps with behavioral problems and helps in creating improved learning environment.
+Glutamic acid is recommended by medical practitioners as it helps with behavioral problems and helps in creating an improved learning environment.

 Functioning of Heart: Monosodium glutamate is a form of a glutamic acid that helps in improving the functions of the heart beat.
 It also helps to decrease chest pain associated with coronary heart disease.

 Immune System Support and Detoxification: Glutamic acid is necessary for the removal of toxic metabolic wastes products produced by the human body.
-Mainly, it essential for detoxifying ammonia which is done by conversion of glutamic acid into glutamine.
+Mainly, it is essential for detoxifying ammonia which is done by conversion of glutamic acid into glutamine.